 If you are unable to watch or listen to the interview above, check out the transcript below.

 Rick: Hey!
 This is Rick Kaselj.
 Injury Specialist from ExercisesForInjuries.com.
 In today’s video, I wanted to go through an interview with Alli Kerr, and I’ll get Alli Kerr to introduce herself and then we’ll start kind of talking about the saggy butt syndrome.
 So Alli I’ll get you to introduce yourself to the listeners, viewers, readers, and then we’ll get into the interview.

 Alli: Awesome.
-Thank you so much, Rick, for allowing me to come on and interview with you and talk about saggy butt syndrome.
-I actually work with mostly females, I actually own a women’s only facility and do personal training for women and I’ve also been a fitness competitor.
+Thank you so much, Rick, for allowing me to come on an interview with you and talk about saggy butt syndrome.
+I actually work with most females, I actually own a women’s only facility and do personal training for women and I’ve also been a fitness competitor.
 I’ve been a personal trainer for years and one of the things that I have learned a lot about and specialize in now is the booty area, and that’s from my own struggles working to lift my own saggy booty and just making some discoveries on how to really see some significant changes in that area.
 And so now that’s one of the things that I focus on with clients.

 Rick: Awesome.
 I mean, it definitely makes sense if in your facility you focus on training with females.
-I’m quite sure that’s an area that they point out and want working up with.
+I’m quite sure that’s an area that they point out and want to work up with.
 So let’s start off with what is this saggy butt syndrome.